The Whanganui district has a rich cultural heritage, a diverse natural environment and a vibrant arts scene.

 The Whanganui River, Te Awa o Whanganui, is the longest navigable river in New Zealand and an integral part of the district’s history, shaping the experiences of both early Māori and European settlers.

 Enjoy the cultural perspective local Maori people bring to their unique guided river tours.
 Listen to their korero (stories) and learn about their local taonga (treasures).
-You can also choose to stay overnight at a river marae (traditional Maori village).
+You can also stay overnight at a riverside marae (traditional Maori village).

 Visit the Whanganui Riverboat Centre which offers unique maritime heritage experiences through scheduled cruises and an informative museum.

-Canoe the river.
-There are self-guided and guided tours to suit everyone, ranging from one to six days.
+Canoe the river on a self-guided or guided tours, ranging from one to six days.
 The five-day Whanganui River Journey, beginning in Taumarunui, is considered one of New Zealand's nine 'Great Walks' (even though it involves more paddling than walking!).

 Ride a high-speed jet boat.
 It's an exhilarating way to visit the many natural wonders and historic sites, such as the Bridge to Nowhere, along the Whanganui River.

 Flüge finden & buchen

 Whanganui has a deep and rich history: the mouth of the Whanganui River was a significant settlement site of pre-European Māori and the town was officially established by settlers in 1840.

 Ride Whanganui's historic Durie Hill elevator.
 Built in 1919, it is one of only two earth-bound elevators in the world.

 Climb the Memorial Tower on Durie Hill.
 Built from fossilised shell rock, it offers sweeping views of the city, inland volcanic mountains and the Tasman Sea.